Big Brother and the Holding Company

 Joplin left the band in 1968, following the recording of Cheap Thrills, for a successful solo career.
-The band recruited new members Nick Gravenites, Kathi McDonald, and Dave Schallock to replace her and released two more albums before breaking up in 1972.
-The classic lineup (minus Joplin, who had died in 1970) reunited in 1987 and have continued to perform ever since, with a variety of different lead singers, though James Gurley, who died in 2009, left for a solo career in 1997, and Sam Andrew died in 2015.
+The band recruited as new members Nick Gravenites, Kathi McDonald, and Dave Schallock to replace her, and released two more albums before breaking up in 1972.
+The classic lineup (minus Joplin, who had died in 1970) reunited in 1987.
+The band has continued to perform ever since, with a variety of different lead singers including Michel Bastian who was one of the earliest female vocalists that replaced Janis Joplin.
+She sang with Big Brother and The Holding Company from 1987, through 1996, for nine years, and helped bring the band back to notoriety domestically and internationally.
+For those nine years, Ms. Bastian was the sole positioned, or fixed vocalist singing with Big Brother and the Holding Company.
+James Gurley left for a solo career in 1997 and died in 2009.
+Sam Andrew died in 2015.

 History

 Roots in San Francisco

-Leader Peter Albin, a country-blues guitarist who had played with future Grateful Dead founders Jerry Garcia and Ron McKernan, met Sam Andrew, a professional rock guitarist with a jazz and classical background.
-After playing together at Albin's home, Andrew suggested they form a band.
-The pair approached guitarist James Gurley, the resulting threesome playing open jam sessions hosted by entrepreneur Chet Helms in 1965.
-Helms found them a drummer, Chuck Jones, and Big Brother and the Holding Company was formed at their first gig, the Trips Festival in January 1966.
-In the audience was painter and jazz drummer David Getz, who soon replaced Jones.
+Leader Peter Albin, a country and blues guitarist who had played with future Grateful Dead's founders Jerry Garcia and Ron McKernan, met Sam Andrew, a professional rock guitarist with a jazz and classical background.
+After playing together at Albin's home, Andrew suggested they could form a band.
+The pair approached guitarist James Gurley, and the resulting trio played open jam sessions hosted by entrepreneur Chet Helms in 1965.
+Helms found them a drummer, Chuck Jones, and "Big Brother and the Holding Company" was formed at their first gig, the Trips Festival in January 1966.
+In the audience there was painter and jazz drummer David Getz, who soon replaced Jones.

 Big Brother went on to become the house band at the Avalon Ballroom, playing a progressive style of instrumental rock.
 Feeling a need for a strong vocalist, Helms contacted Janis Joplin, who at the time was considering joining up with Roky Erickson of The 13th Floor Elevators.
 She traveled to San Francisco from Austin, Texas and debuted with Big Brother at the Avalon on June 10, 1966.